ONSdigital/rdsa-utils/README.md

-# ons-utils
+# rdsa-utils
-A suite of pyspark, pandas and general pipeline utils for ONS projects.
+A suite of pyspark, pandas and general pipeline utils for RDSA projects.